pokohroh/ros-portfolio/Tutorials Completed/Creating a ROS package.md

 # ROS Tutorial: Creating a Package

 # Objective
-The goal of this tutorial is to learn how to create a new ROS package using the `catkin` build system.
+This tutorial will show how to create a new ROS package using the `catkin` build system.

 # Hardware Required